nicolasigor/receptive-field/README.md

 # receptive-field

+The mocking classes and their documentation are contained in the "mocks.py" module.
+In addition, several examples are presented in the jupyter notebook called "receptive_field_demo" so you can get familiar with the code.

+### Why?

 There are some applications where the receptive field of your convolutional network is an important parameter to control.
 I found the following ways to compute it:

 - You can solve the appropiate equations of each layer by hand.